syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/Restrict-User-Selection.md

 # Restrict User Selection

-SfRating control provides support for changeable or unchangeable values for Rating control.
-This is achieved by the `ReadOnly` property.
-When this property is set to True, the Rating value becomes unchangeable.
-By default, this property value is set to False.
+The SfRating control provides support for controlling whether users can modify the rating value.
+This functionality is achieved through the `ReadOnly` property.
+When this property is set to `true`, the rating value becomes unchangeable, preventing user interaction.
+By default, this property is set to `false`, allowing users to modify the rating.

 {% tabs %}